 In fact, the title of my grammar book Woe Is I is a case in point.
 As I explain in the preface to the second edition, the book’s title hints that it’s even possible to be too correct:

 “While ‘Woe Is I’ may appear technically correct (and that’s a matter of opinion), the expression ‘Woe is me’ has been good English for generations.
 Only a pompous twit – or an author trying to make a point – would use ‘I’ instead of ‘me’ here.”

-As for mistakenly using “myself” when “I” or “me” would be correct, I had a blog item about this two and a half years ago.
+As for using “myself” when “I” or “me” would be a better choice, I had a blog item about this two and a half years ago.

 The adjective “hypercorrect” is relatively new, apparently less than a century old.
 The first published reference in the Oxford English Dictionary is from Language: Its Nature, Development and Origin (1922), by the grammarian and linguist Otto Jespersen.

 The nouns “hypercorrection” and “hypercorrectness” made their appearances 12 years later.
 A 1934 citation in the OED says that “only by unceasing vigilance” can such grammatical sins be avoided by those prone to being too correct.